 An more unbiased view based on the evidence would more likely indicate that NT claim was a latter insertion to support Paul’s self proclaimed status.

 The writings of Paul don't support that he was a master pupil of Gamaliel.
 Paul clearly had difficulty with the Hebrew language: all his scriptural references are taken from the Greek translation of Jewish scripture, the Septuagint.
 The only portion of what is now commonly called the Septuagint translated by “the 70” Jewish scribes was the Torah, the Prophets and Writing were translated over the course of several hundred years by unknown translators.
 The evidence of Paul's own writings reveal he was a Hellenized, apostate Jew.

 "Nothing in his letters suggests that Paul had any official standing in his treatment of Christians ...
 Hence, in opposition to what Luke says, he could not have used arrest, torture or imprisonment as a means of forcing Christians to recognize that they had been misled." – Murphy O'Connor, Paul, His History, p19

-The writings of the Pharisees that we have handed down to us today reveal lives that are opposite of the nefarious depictions of them in the NT replacement theology.
+The writings of the Pharisees that were handed down over the generations to us today reveal lives that are collectively the opposite of the nefarious depictions of them in the NT replacement theology.